Jim Dunnigan

-James F. Dunnigan (born 8 August 1943) is an author, military-political analyst, Defense and State Department consultant, and wargame designer currently living in New York City.
+James F. Dunnigan (born August 8, 1943) is an author, military-political analyst, Defense and State Department consultant, and wargame designer currently living in New York City.

 Career

 Dunnigan was born in Rockland County, New York.
 After high school, he volunteered for the military instead of waiting to be drafted.
 From 1961 to 1964, he worked as a repair technician for the Sergeant ballistic missile; his service included a tour in Korea.
 Afterwards, he attended Pace University studying accounting, then transferred to Columbia University, graduating with a degree in history in 1970.

-While still in college, he became involved in wargaming.
+In college he became involved in wargaming.
 He designed Jutland, which Avalon Hill published in 1967, following it up with 1914 the next year, and PanzerBlitz in 1970, which eventually sold more than 300,000 copies.
 Meanwhile, Dunnigan had founded his own company, initially known as Poultron Press, and which was soon renamed to Simulations Publications Inc. (SPI).
 Dunnigan created SPI to save the magazine Strategy & Tactics, which at that time was published by Chris Wagner.
 Dunnigan had been contributing material to the magazine since its second issue in February 1967, and when Wagner was having financial challenges with the magazine he sold the rights to Dunningan for $1.
-Dunnigan took over a windowless basement in the Lower East Side of New York City where he published his first issue, Strategy & Tactics #18 in September 1969; every issue included a new wargame beginning with that issue.
+Dunnigan took over a windowless basement on the Lower East Side of Manhattan where he published his first issue, Strategy & Tactics #18 in September 1969; every issue included a new wargame beginning with that issue.
 Dunnigan also designed the game Sniper!
 (1973).
 Dunnigan later designed Dallas: The Television Role-Playing Game (1980), which was the first published licensed role-playing game.
 In 1980, Dunnigan was forced to leave SPI as the financial situation at the company was deteriorating.
 He left SPI to write more books, begin modeling financial markets, and pursue other projects.

-Between 1966 and 1992, he designed over 100 wargames and other conflict simulations, ranging from 1969's Up Against the Wall, Motherfucker about the student takeover at Columbia (which he witnessed as a bystander), to the gigantic War in Europe, to the online Hundred Years War with his long time partners Albert Nofi and Daniel Masterson, which has been running since 1992.
+Between 1966 and 1992, he designed over 100 wargames and other conflict simulations, ranging from 1969's Up Against the Wall, Motherfucker about the student takeover at Columbia (which he witnessed as a bystander), to the gigantic War in Europe, to the online Hundred Years War with his long-time partners Albert Nofi and Daniel Masterson, which has been running since 1992.

 In 1979, he wrote The Complete Wargames Handbook (first edition), and in 1980 How to Make War.

 Dunnigan contributed to Three-Sixty Pacific's Victory at Sea but, he claimed, was not allowed to finish the computer wargame's design, although it was advertised as "James F. Dunnigan's Victory at Sea".